Knebworth Circular walk

 Travel

-As it is a good two and three quarters hours walking from Knebworth to the lunch pub in Preston, your suggested train from London Kings Cross is the service nearest to 9-30 am.
+As it is a good three hours of walking from Knebworth to the lunch pub in Preston, your suggested train from London Kings Cross is the service nearest to 9-30 am.
 Trains back from Hitchin go to Kings Cross and St Pancras.
 Buy a day return to Hitchin.

 Lunch and Tea

 You can divert to the village of Whitwell after St Paul's Walden to visit the pub and the tea room in the village if you wish, but your suggested lunch pub stop comes 8 miles into the walk (and after 3 hours of walking) in the village of Preston at its community owned pub, The Red Lion (tel 01462 459585) The pub has indoor seating and a large rear pub garden.
 Lunch - main courses and lighter fare - is served Tuesday to Friday from 12 noon to 2 pm, on Saturday and Sunday from 12 noon until 2.30 pm.
-The pub is well supported by its community (who own it!) so booking ahead at weekends is recommended.
+The pub is well supported by its community (who own it!) so booking ahead on Saturdays is recommended and is essential on Sundays.

 1. At point [H] in the Main, Anti-Clockwise Directions, with St Paul's Walden Bury country house ahead of you, after passing through the wooden kissing gate to come out onto the tarmac estate road, instead of turning left on the Circular Walk [!] turn right along the estate drive, gently downhill, your direction 50°.
 In 150 metres, at a drive junction, with a grassy triangle in its centre, bear left , your direction 30° to head up towards the village of St Paul's Walden.